brndnmtthws/brndn-io/content/posts/monster-eats-itself/index.md

 3. That peaceful transfers of power are normal and expected
 4. That opponents are legitimate, even when wrong

-When large segments of the population stop believing these things—whether due to misinformation, genuine flaws in the system, or a combination of both—democratic breakdown becomes possible.
+When a big enough chunk of the country stops believing those things, you get days like yesterday, where people decide the whole thing is fake and storm the building instead.

-What we witnessed was the predictable result of a system that has failed to evolve with changing conditions and failed to maintain the fundamental trust of millions of citizens.
-Politicians have indeed enjoyed few consequences for their actions, and institutions have repeatedly failed to reform themselves when necessary.
+What we watched wasn't that mysterious.
+Politicians lie constantly, almost nobody pays for it, and the system just lurches along pretending legitimacy is automatic.

 ## The Case for Constitutional Reform

-The US constitution was a remarkable document for its time—a pioneering experiment in self-government.
+The US constitution made sense for the country that wrote it.
 But it was written for an agrarian society of fewer than 4 million people, before the industrial revolution, before mass communication, before globalization.

 The last substantive constitutional amendment was ratified in 1971 (lowering the voting age to 18).
 For context, this was: